Research Interests

 dl862@cornell.edu

-I'm a bioinformatician, working on AI-driven Digital Animal Health and Health Informatics.
-My work seeks to improve animal's health and well-being through unlocking the potential of ubiquitous data (i.e., macro-level physiological records and wearable time-series, and micro-level genome and metagenome), and cutting-edge AI techniques (i.e., predictive and interpretable machine and deep learning models).
+I'm a bioinformatician, working on AI-driven Digital Health and Health Informatics for both Animals and Humans.
+My work seeks to improve health and well-being through unlocking the potential of ubiquitous data (i.e., macro-level physiological records, wearable time-series and medical images, and micro-level genome, microbiome and spectroscopy), and cutting-edge AI techniques (i.e., predictive and interpretable machine and deep learning models).
 My research includes projects on human, mammals, and insects from the Americas and Eurasia.

 About me